 It’s sweet and sour and sure to get the party started!
 These pomegranate margaritas are perfect for taco night or happy hour.

-Sweet pomegranate seeds are an unexpected, yet delicious ingredient to this wholesome salad.
+Sweet pomegranate seeds are an unexpected, yet delicious ingredient in this wholesome salad.
 Lots of greens, crispy apple slices, and a tangy vinaigrette dressing.

 This delicious tea is loaded with health benefits and antioxidants.
 You can even let it cool and enjoy iced pomegranate tea on a hot afternoon.